The Ultimate Florida Guide to Free Homeschool Resources

 Whether you use PEP, an umbrella school, or traditional home education, these experiences can complement your formal learning plan while you continue to meet Florida’s legal requirements.

 Important: This guide is for informational purposes only and is not legal advice.
-Always verify current requirements and policies directly with Step Up For Students, AAA Scholarship Foundation, your local school district, and the official websites of the resources listed.
-Free offerings and program terms can change over time.
+Always verify current requirements and policies directly with Step Up For Students, AAA Scholarship Foundation, your local school district, the Florida Department of Education, and the official websites of the resources listed.